-Worn-in jeans and perfect white T-shirt aside, a dependable white Oxford shirt is every man’s year-round best friend.
-“Nearly every man looks good in a white Oxford” says author David Coggins, an Oxford-shirt devotee who also writes a men’s style newsletter called The Contender.
-It’s not just that they’re flattering, though — the best ones are also incredibly easy to maintain.
-According to Chris Wallace, U.S. editor for Mr. Porter, a good Oxford is a “staple meant to be rugged enough to be taken for granted, balled up and tossed in the wash, dried at whatever temperature, and worn with less of a press than crumpled nonchalance.”
-As Coggins puts it, “The issue of the Oxford-cloth shirt endures, because the shirt itself endures.”
+Like worn-in jeans or the perfect T-shirt, a dependable white oxford shirt is a year-round closet staple.
+“Nearly every man looks good in a white oxford,” says author David Coggins, an oxford-shirt devotee who also writes a men’s style newsletter called The Contender.
+It’s not just that they’re a classic style — the best oxford shirts are also easy to care for, “meant to be rugged enough to be taken for granted, balled up and tossed in the wash, dried at whatever temperature, and worn with less of a press than crumpled nonchalance,” explains Chris Wallace, the U.S. editor for men’s fashion website Mr. Porter.
+As Coggins puts it, “The oxford-cloth shirt endures because the shirt itself endures.”

 Derek Guy, editor at the men’s style website Put This On and blogger at Die, Workwear, says, “The oxford Shirt is perhaps the United States’ greatest sartorial contribution.”
 Guy explained that in 1896, John E. Brooks, the grandson of Brooks Brothers founder Henry Sands Brooks, saw Polo players in England wearing shirts with buttons that secured the collar.
 The idea was to prevent the collar from whacking players in the face while they sped around on horses.
 John copied the style to start selling it at Brooks Brothers, and by 1915, it had become a staple among East Coast college kids, helping to birth the Ivy Style movement that influences fashion to this day.